edgycorner/CK-Pool-installation-with-Bitcoin-Core-22.0-with-fixes-on-Ubuntu-/readme.md

 "upstream" : "localhost:3336"

+Make sure to edit btc address in the config file, to match yours :)

 **Step 19:**

 Time to turn on the pool

-`sudo ckpool --btcaddress 1edgym1sR5wLyhiziT8nk5spF1MUWAJcA --name new -L`
+`sudo ckpool -L`